 If you are a partier like me, the nightlife in Quito might be the most expensive part of the city.
 However, Quito offers easily the best and most diverse nightlife you can find in Ecuador.
 I’m not usually a bar crawl type of guy but in a city like Quito that can often be dangerous, traveling in groups is advisable rather than taking on the nightlife on your own.
 The bar crawl I did with Community Hostel cost only $12 and I feel like I got at least $50 worth of alcohol out of it.
 It was wild.

 The main attractions of Quito are mostly centered around its historic architecture and the scenic rolling hills surrounding the main area of the city.
 So basically, there’s going to be a lot of churches, museums, and narrow old-timey streets to explore.
+You’ve also got a wide selection of cultural things to do in Quito.
 Throw in a couple of nearby hikes and day trips and you’ve got a pretty well-balanced city for the outdoorsy traveler.

 Basilica del Voto Nacional